Mumbai Trans Harbour Link: Cost

 The cost of the MTHL has increased several times.
 In 2005, the cost of the project was estimated at ₹4000 crore.
 The cost was revised to ₹6000 crore in 2008.
 It was then increased to ₹8800 crore in November 2011 and to ₹9360 crore in August 2012.
 The MMRDA re-evaluated the cost project as about ₹11000 crore at 2014 prices.
 In April 2017, the project cost was estimated at ₹17843 crore, which includes ₹70 crore compensation to fishermen, ₹45 crore for installing noise barriers after opening the sea link, a ₹25 crore deposit as seed money to mangrove fund, another ₹25 crore for a compensatory mangrove restoration plan, and a mandatory expenditure of at least ₹335 crore for an "environment management programme".
 In July 2017, the MMRDA announced that it would provide a one-time payment of ₹5.68 lakh to each fisherman affected by the project.
-The agency received over 3,000 claims for compensation, and it will award payments to genuine claimants after screening the claims.
+The agency received over 3,000 claims for compensation, and it awarded payments to genuine claimants after screening the claims.
+The MMRDA paid a total compensation of ₹380 crore to fishermen affected by the project throughout the construction period.